splunk/qbec/site/content/reference/jsonnet-native-funcs.md

 ## expandHelmTemplate

+**this function is now deprecated.
+Integrate with helm using external data sources instead**

 The `expandHelmTemplate` function expands a helm chart and returns the resulting objects.
 This is EXPERIMENTAL in nature - the API is subject to change in a subsequent release.
 It runs the `helm template` command, assuming that the `helm` binary is already installed and